BardanMircea/ConnectFour/README.md

 To do so, we need several things:

-We need a grid -> we will create a 2D array that starts out empty We will display that grid to players
+We need a grid (a 2D array) that starts out empty.
+We will display that grid to players.
-Players will take turns giving their move
+Players will take turns giving their move.
 At each turn, we'll check if we have reached a winning condition or a draw.
 If not, we'll keep playing.